Did you know that there are over 800,000 Americans residing in assisted living communities?

 How To Choose Senior Community Living Places

-We hope you have enjoyed reading our article and these tips can be beneficial to you.
+We hope you have enjoyed reading our article and that these tips can be beneficial to you.
 Choosing a senior community living residence is something that takes time and consideration.

 These tips are a guide to help you choose the best place for Mom or Dad.
 Remember to be observant when touring and don’t be afraid to ask difficult questions.
 After all, you should feel at ease knowing they’re safe.